Azure/app-service-linux-docs/HowTo/gRPC/use_gRPC_with_dotnet.md

 # How-to deploy a .NET 6 gRPC app on App Service

-> [!WARNING]
-> gRPC is currently available to try as a Public Preview feature.

 gRPC is a Remote Procedure Call framework that is used to streamline messages between your client and server over HTTP/2.
 Using gRPC protocol over HTTP/2 enables the use of features like multiplexing to send multiple parallel requests over the same connection and bi-directional streaming for sending requests and responses simultaneously.

 The following is a tutorial on how to deploy a .NET 6 gRPC application on App Service.